article / Global politics

 Iran

-- An Iranian official told Reuters today that approximately people have died in Iran's protests.
-The Iranian official stated that "terrorists" were behind the deaths of protesters and security personnel.
+• An Iranian official told Reuters today that approximately 2,000 people have been killed in Iran's protests.
+The Iranian official stated that terrorists are behind the deaths of protesters and security personnel.
 The official did not provide specific information about the deceased.
-The U.S.-based "Activist News Agency" reported last night that people have been arrested and identified the names of hundreds of individuals killed in anti-government protests.
+The U.S.-based human rights activist news agency reported last night that 10,721 people have been arrested and confirmed the names of hundreds of those killed in anti-government protests.

 U.S. Caribbean and Pacific Operations

-- According to shipping data released by the London Stock Exchange Group (LSEG) yesterday, two supertankers flying the Chinese flag, which were originally scheduled to sail to Venezuela to transport oil in repayment of debts, have now returned to Asia.
-The two very large crude carriers (VLCCs), "Xingye" and "Qianyang," are not subject to sanctions.
-Amid the U.S. blockade and Venezuela’s political crisis, they had been anchored in the Atlantic for several weeks awaiting instructions.
+• London Stock Exchange Group (LSEG) shipping data released yesterday shows that two supertankers flying the Chinese flag, originally scheduled to sail to Venezuela to deliver oil for debt repayment, have now returned to Asia.
+These two very large crude carriers, Xingye and Qianyang, are not under sanctions.
+Affected by the U.S. blockade and the political crisis in Venezuela, they have been anchored in the Atlantic for several weeks, awaiting instructions.
 (Reuters)

 Developments in the Russia-Ukraine situation

-- Officials said today that Russia launched its second large-scale drone and missile bombardment against Ukraine in four days, killing four people and injuring many others.
-Ukrainian President Volodymyr Zelenskyy stated on social media that Russia fired nearly drones, ballistic missiles, and cruise missiles overnight at eight regions of Ukraine.
-U.S. Deputy Permanent Representative to the United Nations Tammy Bruce accused Russia yesterday of "dangerously and inexplicably escalating" the war, noting that Russia launched a nuclear-capable "Oleshnyk" ballistic missile last week, along with "shocking casualty figures."
-(AP)
+• Officials stated today that Russia launched its second large-scale drone and missile bombardment against Ukraine in four days, resulting in four deaths and multiple injuries.
+Ukrainian President Volodymyr Zelenskyy announced on social media that Russia fired nearly 300 drones, 18 ballistic missiles, and 7 cruise missiles overnight at eight regions of Ukraine.
+U.S. Deputy Permanent Representative to the United Nations Tammy Bruce accused Russia yesterday of dangerously and inexplicably escalating the war, noting that Russia launched a nuclear-capable Oleshnyk ballistic missile last week, along with shocking casualty figures.
+(Associated Press)

 Israel-Hamas war

-- A Palestinian militia group supported by Israel claimed yesterday that they killed a senior Hamas police officer in southern Gaza.
-Hamas stated that the gunmen fired from a passing car, resulting in the death of Mahmoud Astal, and referred to the attackers as "accomplices of the occupiers."
-Reuters could not independently verify the specifics of the attack.
-An Israeli military official said the army was not aware of any military operations in the area.
+• A Palestinian militia group supported by Israel claimed yesterday that they killed a senior Hamas police officer in southern Gaza.
+Hamas stated that the gunman fired from a passing car, resulting in the death of Mahmoud Al-Astal, and referred to the attackers as accomplices of the occupiers.
+Reuters could not independently verify the specific circumstances of the attack.
+An Israeli military official stated that the military was not aware of any military operations in the area.
 (Reuters)

 American relations